catseye/Dungeons-of-Ekileugor/README.markdown

 TODO
 ----

-*   Potions should have more effect on deeper levels (yes, do this)
 *   Gold should be more plentiful on deeper levels
 *   Experience level should increase your ability to hit/damage?
 *   Ensure rooms can actually extend to the bottom and right of map
-*   Display exp level in status, dungeon level as letter in bottom left
+*   Display exp level in status
 *   Announce gold or health potion picked up
-*   Let health potions be in inventory?

 Discussion
 ----------